Klondike (2022 film)

 Klondike («Клондайк») is a 2022 Ukrainian drama film written, directed, and edited by Maryna Er Gorbach.
 The film stars Oksana Cherkashyna as a pregnant woman living near the Ukrainian-Russian border during the Russo-Ukrainian War and the shooting of Malaysia Airlines Flight 17.
 Klondike premiered at the Sundance Film Festival on January 21, 2022, where it won the World Cinema Dramatic Competition for directing.
 At the Berlin International Film Festival, it won the second place in Panorama Audience Award category.
-This film was selected as the Ukrainian entry for the Best International Feature Film at the 95th Academy Awards.
+The film was selected as the Ukrainian entry for the Best International Feature Film at the 95th Academy Awards.

 Plot

 The film focuses on the story of a local Ukrainian family trapped at the epicenter of the crash of MH17.
 The actions unfold on July 17, 2014, in the village of Grabove, Donetsk region, near the Russian border.
 The protagonists Irina and Anatoly are expecting their first child, as the war brutally invades their lives, along with the wreckage of a downed Boeing.
 The woman refuses to evacuate, even when armed groups occupy the village.